remix-run/remix/docs/guides/mdx.md

 ## Modules

-Besides just route level MDX, you can also import these files anywhere yourself as if it were a regular JavaScript module.
+Besides route level MDX, you can also import these files anywhere yourself as if it were a regular JavaScript module.

 When you `import` a `.mdx` file, the exports of the module are: